Sean-Margison/In-a-Row-Game/README.md

  - Custom local games with configurable options.
  - Fully responsive design to fit any screen size.
  - React handles all interactions and rendering.

+NOTE: This is a code demonstration and provided for review but it will not be actively maintained.